mblankleder/hamradio-logbook/README.md

 -------

 1 - Create the database:
     mysql> create database logbook;

-2 - Create the tables using the "create_tables" script under the install directory.
+2 - Create the tables using the "create_tables" and script under the install directory.

+3 - Create and populate the countries table:
+    mysql -u[user] -p[password] logbook < install/countries.sql

+4 - Copy all the files to you Apache document root or wherever you've configured your webserver

-3 - Configure the db.php and owner_config.php files according with your needs.
+5 - Configure config.php files according to your needs.